tempestphp/tempest-docs/app/Front/Docs/Content/framework/03-controllers.md

 ## Custom Routes

-Thanks to `Route` interface, you can make your own, custom route attribute.
+Thanks to the `Route` interface, you can make your own route attributes.
 These custom route classes can be used to make route groups that add middleware, do authorization checks, etc.

 ```php
 // app/AdminRoute.php